 Our step-by-step process is designed to get from the initial idea through to successful implementation with the least amount of hassle for all concerned.
 As independent energy consultants, it is key to us that clients have all the right information they need to make an informed decision.

 Each step qualifies the risk entailed in the next step so that our clients can make properly informed investment decisions as a potential project is developed.
 The aim of the project management process is that clients can commit to projects with confidence, and will get what they expect from them.

 We prefer to establish a long-term working relationship with each client and guide them through the whole process.
 However, there is no obligation on clients to hire us for the duration of the process and each step after the initial free consultation is subject to a mutual agreement to proceed.

-We often find that clients would like to get low-carbon projects done, but don’t have the spare capital.
-We can provide finance when required, either in such a way that the savings arising from the project will cover the finance repayments; or – for schools – using a community share based scheme, which avoids the need for finance repayments.
-(Ask us for details – this is new, but we think it could prove very helpful for schools).
+We often find that clients would like to have low-carbon projects done but don’t have the spare capital.
+We can provide finance when required: either in such a way that the savings arising from the project will cover the finance repayments, or for schools, using a community based share scheme, which avoids the need for finance repayments.
+Ask us for details; this is new, but we think it could prove very helpful for schools.

 Free Feasibility Assessment